Old Fashioned Chipped Beef Dip

 This is such an easy recipe to make!
 The cream cheese absolutely has to be at room temperature or you’ll never get it to mix well.

-Other than that, the only hints I can give you is to carefully slice the beef into strips, then across into small pieces.
+Other than that, the only hints I can give you is to carefully slice the beef into thin strips, then across into small pieces.
 Larger pieces of the beef are just messy to spread onto crackers and messy to eat!
 That’s no fun.

 Make your Old Fashioned Chipped Beef Spread ahead if possible so the flavors blend well and take it out of the fridge a little bit before serving so it softens enough to spread well.